dell/csm-docs/content/docs/authorization/configuration/proxy-server/_index.md

 # RPM Deployment
 karavictl tenant create --name Finance --insecure --addr DNS-hostname

-# Helm Deployment
+# Helm/Operator Deployment
-karavictl tenant create --name Finance --insecure --addr csm-authorization.com:<ingress-nginx-controller-port>
+karavictl tenant create --name Finance --insecure --addr csm-authorization.com:<ingress-controller-port>
 ```

 >__Note__:
-> - The `insecure` flag specifies to skip certificate validation when connecting to the tenant service.
-Run `karavictl tenant create --help` for help.
+> - The `insecure` flag specifies to skip certificate validation when connecting to the CSM Authorization proxy-server.
-> - `DNS-hostname` refers to the hostname of the system in which the CSM for Authorization server will be installed.
-This hostname can be found by running `nslookup <IP_address>`
+> - The `addr` flag is the address of the Authorization proxy-server.
+> - Run `karavictl tenant create --help` for help.

 > - For the Powerflex Pre-approved Guid feature, the `approvesdc` boolean flag is `true` by default.
 If the `approvesdc` flag is false for a tenant, the proxy server will deny the requests to approve SDC if the SDCs are already in not-approved state.
 Inorder to change this flag for an already created tenant, see `tenant update` command in CLI section.